Avalanche beat Hurricanes 7-4, wrap up top seed in West

 AP Sports Writer

+DENVER (AP) — Ben Meyers just joined the Colorado Avalanche and really doesn’t know the system, his teammates, his role or even where to go.

+Near the net is always a good place to hang out with this squad.

-DENVER (AP) — J.T.
-Compher and Nathan MacKinnon each scored twice, Ben Meyers added a goal in his NHL debut and the Colorado Avalanche clinched the top seed in the Western Conference with a 7-4 win over the Carolina Hurricanes on Saturday night.
+Meyers chipped in a goal down low in his NHL debut and the Avalanche clinched the top seed in the Western Conference with a 7-4 win over the Carolina Hurricanes on Saturday night.

-Alex Newhook and Mikko Rantanen also scored, while Darcy Kuemper stopped 29 shots to help Colorado run its winning streak to nine straight.

-The Avalanche have amassed an NHL-best 116 points this season.
-They’re two away from tying the 2000-01 Stanley Cup squad for most points during a season in club history.
+“A pretty special moment,” said Meyers, who had his parents, brother and other family members in attendance.

 It’s been a whirlwind several days for Meyers, who captained the University of Minnesota to the Frozen Four, before signing a two-year deal with Colorado on Wednesday.